Ethical Dilemmas in Strategic Games: Axioms

 for each function $\tau$ that maps set $\Phi$ into set $\Phi$.
 If $\vdash\phi$, then we say that formula $\phi$ is a theorem of our system.
 We write $X\vdash\phi$ if formula $\phi$ is provable from all theorems of our logical system and an additional set of formulae $X$ using the Modus Ponens inference rule only.

 The Combination axiom states that if each action profile of coalition $C$ forces a specific formula in set $X$ to be true and a specific formula in set $Y$ to be true, then each action profile of coalition $C$ forces a specific formula in set $X\otimes Y$ to be true.
 Indeed, if a particular action profile forces $\phi\in X$ to be true and $\psi\in Y$ to be true, then this profile also forces $\phi\wedge\psi$ to be true.
+A hypothetical Combination axiom with the single bracket modality in the conclusion is not sound.